Sparse Signal Processing with Linear and Nonlinear Observations: A Unified Shannon-Theoretic Approach: Problem Setup

 \section{Problem Setup}

-\paragraph{Notation.} We use upper case letters to denote random variables, vectors and matrices, and we use lower case letters to denote realizations of scalars, vectors and matrices.
+\textbf{Notation.} We use upper case letters to denote random variables, vectors and matrices, and we use lower case letters to denote realizations of scalars, vectors and matrices.
+Calligraphic letters are used to denote sets or collection of sets, usually sample spaces for random quantities.
 Subscripts are used for column indexing and superscripts with parentheses are used for row indexing in vectors and matrices.
+Bold characters denote multiple samples jointly for both random variables and realizations and specifically denote $T$ samples unless otherwise specified.
 Subscripting with a set $S$ implies the selection of columns with indices in $S$.
 Table \ref{table:notation} provides a reference and further details on the used notation.
-Transpose of a vector or matrix is denoted by the $^\top$ symbol. $\log$ is used to denote the natural logarithm and entropic expressions are defined using the natural logarithm, however results can be converted other logarithmic bases w.l.o.g., such as base 2 used in \cite{group_testing}.
+The transpose of a vector or matrix $a$ is denoted by $a^\top$. $\log$ is used to denote the natural logarithm and entropic expressions are defined using the natural logarithm, however results can be converted to other logarithmic bases w.l.o.g., such as base 2 used in \cite{group_testing}.
+The symbol $\subseteq$ is used to denote subsets, while $\subset$ is used to denote proper subsets.

+Without loss of generality, we use notation for discrete variables and observations throughout the paper, i.e.\ sums over the possible realizations of random variables, entropy and mutual information definitions for discrete random variables etc.\ The notation is easily generalized to the continuous case by simply replacing the related sums with appropriate integrals and (conditional) entropy expressions with (conditional) differential entropy, excepting sections that deal specifically with the extension from discrete to continuous variables, such as the proof of Lemma \ref{lemma:P(Ei)} in Section \ref{subsec:continuous}.

-\paragraph{Variables.} Let $X = (X_1, X_2, \ldots, X_N) \in {\cal X}^N$ denote a set of IID random variables with a joint probability distribution $Q(X)$.
-To simplify the expressions, we do not use subscript indexing on $Q$ to denote the random variables since the distribution is determined solely by the number of variables indexed.
+\textbf{Variables.} We let $X = (X_1, X_2, \ldots, X_N) \in {\cal X}^N$ denote a set of IID random variables with a joint probability distribution $Q(X)$.
+We specifically consider discrete spaces ${\cal X}$ or finite-dimensional real coordinate spaces $\mathbb{R}^d$ in our results.
+To avoid cumbersome notation and simplify the expressions, we do not use subscript indexing on $Q(\cdot)$ to denote the random variables since the distribution is determined solely by the number of variables indexed.